Chart Color Schemes

 Bonnet Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bonnet Bay's dwelling structures, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 70.4% houses and 29.6% other dwellings.
+Bonnet Bay's dwelling structures, as per the latest Census, were 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 70.4% houses and 29.6% other dwellings.
 Home ownership in Bonnet Bay stood at 44.6%, with mortgaged dwellings at 50.1% and rented ones at 5.2%.
-The median monthly mortgage repayment was $3,000, exceeding Sydney metro's average of $2,600.
-Median weekly rent in the area was $700, higher than Sydney metro's $483.
-Nationally, Bonnet Bay's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,600.
+Median weekly rent in Bonnet Bay was recorded at $700, compared to Sydney metro's $483.
+Nationally, Bonnet Bay's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing